 Case in point: A 2017 study in Alcohol Research: Current Reviews found that excess booze results in intestinal inflammation by changing the composition and function of gut microbiota, weakening the intestinal lining and compromising the intestines' mucosal immunity.

-Alcohol can still be a part of a healthier lifestyle as long as you imbibe in moderation (a maximum of one drink per day for women, two drinks per day for men), London says.
+Alcohol can still be a part of a healthier lifestyle as long as you imbibe in moderation (a maximum of one drink per day for people assigned female at birth and two drinks per day for people assigned male at birth), London says.

 And stick to unsweetened spirits.
 Toss the tonic water, which can pack upwards of 32 grams of added sugar per 12-ounce can (that’s comparable to what you’ll get from a standard soda!) in favor of zero-sugar sparkling water.